-Sonar transmissions during CEEs will occur in the same manner as in SOCAL-BRS.
-This includes transmission of full power (235 dB (RMS) re 1 µPa) signals of a constant nominal 53-C waveform type (single ping sequence using two sequential CP/CW waveforms 0.5 sec duration each with 0.1s separation for total ping series 1.1 sec duration) transmitted with a 25s duty cycle, using surface duct sector search mode, 3°downward vertical steering, and with ships transiting in a direct course at a speed of 8 kt.
-Transmissions will occur for a maximum of 60 minutes, unless any strong contra-indicators from the field team dictate a shut-down of the sound source.
-Starting positions and course for vessels will be determined using in situ propagation modeling given the position of a focal animal using the Navy-consistent models and unclassified databases in software developed and provided by the Naval Postgraduate School (NPS).
-The course of the vessel will result in an escalation in received level at focal individuals based on their movement generally (but not directly) toward individuals.
-Given the relatively large number of tagged individuals expected to be exposed during CEEs, individuals will have a varied exposure history of range and received level.
-Target received levels for the focal animals will range from 120-160 dB RMS and will likely differ between the target species (lower starting levels in beaked whales than pilot whales), at least in initial trials.
-This experimental design will allow for positioning of sonar sources to result in target received levels at focal individuals, but will also result in a diversity of received levels for other individuals at positions and ranges that will not be controlled, but known from positions derived from satellite tags.
+Given the coordination that will continue to be required with Navy combat vessels equipped with CAS-capable SQS-53C sonar systems for BRS efforts off Hatteras, identical adaptive approaches to advanced planning will continue to facilitate operational agility in the field.
+These approaches include regular close communication and planning in advance and up to the occurrence of MFAS CEEs.
+Sonar transmissions during CAS MFAS CEEs will occur using similar protocols as in the earlier phases with conventional MFAS signals, with established parameters matching typical CAS operating signals.
+For operational Navy CAS sonars, this includes transmission of full power of a consistent nominal waveform and duration type with ships transiting in a direct course at a speed of 8 kt.
+Transmissions will occur for a maximum overall duration of 60 minutes, unless any strong contra-indicators from the field team dictate a shut-down of the sound source.
+Starting positions and course for vessels are determined using in situ propagation modeling given the position of a focal animal using the Navy-consistent models and unclassified databases in software developed and provided by the Naval Postgraduate School (NPS).
+The course of the vessel results in an escalation in received level at focal individuals based on the ship's movement generally (but not directly) toward individual whales.
+Given the relatively large number of tagged individuals exposed during CEEs (in some cases up to ten individuals per event), there will be a varied exposure history of range and received level among individuals.
+Target received levels for focal beaked whales will cover an identical range that was consistently and reliably achieved in conventional MFAS CEEs from 120-140 dB RMS.
+This experimental design will allow for positioning of sonar sources to result in target received levels at focal individuals that are also being monitored directly using other methods (focal follow, photo ID).
+However, this also results in a diversity of received levels for non-focal individuals at positions and (generally greater) horizontal ranges that are known but not necessarily controlled.

-The analyses will focus on how beaked and pilot whales respond to MFAS exposure, in terms of: (a) potential avoidance behavior; (b) potential changes in behavioral state; and (c) potential changes in social behavior.
-Analyses will transition and apply successful methods developed in other BRS studies and the MOCHA project.
-Short- and longer-term consequences of disturbance will be evaluated separately using established analytical methods for short- and medium-term tags.
-However, this study will offer a unique opportunity to explore how these methods may complement one another and how high-resolution, short-term response data may inform methods used for longer-term monitoring.
+Analyses focus on how tagged whales respond to MFAS exposure, in terms of: (a) potential avoidance behavior; (b) potential changes in behavioral state; and (c) potential changes in social behavior.
+Analyses are transitioning and applying methods developed in other BRS studies and the earlier MOCHA and DOUBLE MOCHA projects.
+Short- and longer-term consequences of disturbance are being evaluated separately using established analytical methods for short- and medium-term tags.
+However, the multi-scale nature of this study offers a unique opportunity to explore how these methods may complement one another and how high-resolution, short-term response data may inform methods used for longer-term monitoring.

 Location: Cape Hatteras study area